cloudflare/cloudflare-docs-engine/src/content/examples/aggregate-requests.md

 ---
 type: example
-summary: Send a request to a remote server, read HTML from the response, and serve that HTML.
+summary: Send two GET request to two urls and aggregates the responses into one response.
 demo: https://returning-json.workers-sites-examples.workers.dev
 tags:
   - JSON